rmcanany/SolidEdgeStorekeeper/Readme.md

 - **OPTIONS**
   - `Read the Excel file each time the program is launched`
 	Internally, the Excel file is parsed and saved in `*.xml` format.
 If you haven't changed the Excel file, this is an unnecessary step.
 Clearing this option tells the program to use the `*.xml` file it created previously.
-  - `Automatically pattern a part assembled to a patterned feature`
-	Standard parts, especially fasteners, are often patterned after placement.
-The program can detect if a face used to assemble the item is part of a pattern.

-	This works with `Smart Patterns` and `User-Defined Patterns` (that's a hole with multiple hole circles in the profile).
-It does not currently work with (the default) `Fast Patterns` unfortunately, unless you get lucky and pick the hole that was used to create the pattern.
   - `Add any property not already in file`
 	As mentioned above, besides creating geometry, the program can also update file properties.
 Enabling this option tells the program to add any (custom) property not already in the file.